Codeinexter/WanderLust/README.md

 # Listings Website

-This repository contains the code for a website built using Node.js, Express.js, MongoDB for managing and displaying listings, cloud-based storage using Cloudinary, and user authentication.
+This repository contains the code for a website built using Node.js, Express.js, MongoDB for managing and displaying listings, cloud-based storage using Cloudinary, user authentication and modular routing.
 The application allows users to browse, add, update, and delete listings through a user-friendly interface.

 # Features